European shares drift lower, Alstom outperforms

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Larry King)
+Today's European research round-up (Additional reporting by Blaise Robinson; editing by Ralph Boulton)

 * REG-Medtronic announces pricing of $2 billion of senior notes